naheim/shinypaleo/taphonomy/Activity01_Taphonomy.md

-# Activity 1—Constructing the Fossil Record: Living Communities, Dead Shells, and Time Averaging
+# Activity 1—Constructing the Fossil Record: Living Communities, Dead Shells, and Time-Averaging

 The fossil record allows us to reconstruct the biology of Earth’s ancient past.
-However, the fossil record does not perfectly record every aspect of living communities: some information is missing entirely, while other information may be over-represented.
-Paleontologists often want to know species were present, and in what abundance, at a particular location and during a specific interval of geological time.
+However, the fossil record does not perfectly record every aspect of living communities: some information is missing, while other biological aspets may be over-represented.
+Paleontologists often want to know what species were present and in what abundance at a particular location and during a specific interval of geological time.
 In many cases we are fortunate enough to have fossil samples to help us answer that question.
-However, because fossil assemblages are not perfect representations of past living assemblages, it’s important to know how the fossil record. is constructed.
+However, properly interpreting fossil assemblages reqires knowing how the fossil record was constructed.
 This exercise will allow you to explore some aspects of how living communities become fossil assemblages.

-As you learned in the video lectures, time-averaging typically increases species richness (the number of species present) in a death assemblage relative to any given life assemblage from that location.
+As you learned in the online lectures, time-averaging is the mixing of individuals in a fossil or death assemblage that did not actually live at the same time.
+Time averaging  typically increases species richness (the number of species present) in a death assemblage relative to the corresponding life assemblage from that location.
 Time-averaging also makes death assemblages from different locations look more similar to each other than the life assemblages actually are.
-The purpose of this exercise is to use explore real datasets as well as simulations generate possible explanations for those phenomena.

-This exercise will be based upon a ‘shiny app’, which is a dynamic website built using the statistical programming language R. For this exercise you will use the Taphonomy shiny app, which you will need to launch using R or RStudo by running the following two lines*:
+This exercise will be based upon a ‘shiny app’, which is a dynamic website built using the statistical programming language R. For this exercise you will use the *Taphonomy* shiny app, which you will need to launch using R or RStudo by running the following two lines\*:

 ```` r
 library(shiny)